A source of supply held in reserve, which is useful to man or can be transformed into a more valuable and useful item for mankind.

 (v) Discharge of chemical effluents by the industries

 - To reduce the domestic load on the Ganga, some of the schemes to be implemented in three states (UP, Bihar and West Bengal).

 (i) Interception and diversion

-(ii) Treatment of waste water
+(ii) Treatment of wastewater

-(iii) River front development
+(iii) Riverfront development